CPSECapstone/Turtle/README.md

     Text Field {
-        color : this sets the text's color text size : size of the text text : the actual text to be displayed
+        color : this sets the text's color font_size : size of the text
+        text : the actual text to be displayed
     }